 - Show the video "Tips for Taking Blood Pressure Medicines as Directed."
-(See coach resource: Tips for Taking Blood Pressure Medicines as Directed.) - Share strategies for managing medications.
-(See coach resource: Managing of Your Medicines.) - Share sample medication trackers with the participants and encourage their use.
-(See participant resources: My Drug and Supplement Diary, Medicine Chart, 5 Trusted Apps For Seniors to Manage Your Medications.) - Share other tools and resources that are available to support medication management.
-(See coach resource: Medicines and You: A Guide for Older Adults.)
+(See participant resource: Tips for Taking Blood Pressure Medicines as Directed.) - Share strategies for managing medications.
+(See coach resource: What You Should Know About High Blood Pressure and Medications, Managing of Your Medicines.) - Share sample medication trackers with the participants and encourage their use.
+(See participant resources: My Drug and Supplement Diary, Medicine Chart.)